tonny-m/ELK-stack-deployment-project/README.md

 | Elk-Stack-Server | Log management platform | 10.2.0.4   | Linux            |

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.

-Only the Jump-Box machine can accept connections from the Internet.
+The Jump-Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-"admin_public_IP" # "admin_public_IP" has to be set by the system administrator.
+"admin_public_IP" ## "admin_public_IP" has to be set by the system administrator.

 All machines within the network can only be accessed by Jump-Box (10.0.0.4)